JeffreyNgugi/CodeAcademy_Projects/Python/Twitch - Visualisation/README.md

 - [x] [`Pie Chart: Stream Viewers’ Locations`](Pie Chart: Stream Viewers’ Locations)
 - [x] [`Line Graph: Time Series Analysis`](Line Graph: Time Series Analysis)

 The SQL queries were converted to csv files named; LOL_viewers, popular_games and viewers_time.
-To find out more of how they were created ['Click here']('https://github.com/JeffreyNgugi/CodeAcademy_Projects/tree/master/SQL/Twitch%20Project')
+To find out more of how they were created [Click here]('https://github.com/JeffreyNgugi/CodeAcademy_Projects/tree/master/SQL/Twitch%20Project')

 Thank you for CodeAcademy and Twitch for this partnership: